carsten-langer/cloud-developer-capstone/README.md

 A malformed recipe update request which will be rejected by API gateway schema checks.
 Built-in tests check on HTTP return code 400 and content of failure message.

+#### Delete recipe item

+Deletes a recipe item and its potential attachment for the user represented by the JWT token.
+Built-in tests check on HTTP return code 204.

 ### Attachments

 #### Get attachment URL